Ready for a Fresh Start?

 South Carolina law allows all individuals to claim certain property as exempt from their creditors.
 By claiming an exemption, the debtor is telling the creditors and the trustee that no-one can take that property to satisfy any debt that may be owed by the debtor.
 The exemption applies to the value of the property after taking into consideration the liens of any creditors (a lien is an agreement made with a creditor that allows the creditor to repossess specific property if payments are not made as agreed).
 Most car loans are secured by liens.
 Each individual debtor can claim the following property as exempt, subject to certain dollar limits:

 Benefits such as social security, disability, personal injury recoveries, or pension/retirement plan payments

-Life insurance proceeds Exemptions are based on the state of `domicile’ during the 730 days immediately preceding the filing of the case.
-If you have not lived in South Carolina for the 180 days immediately preceding the filing of the case, then a determination will need to be made as to whether the exemptions provided the laws of South Carolina, the bankruptcy code (federal) or another state will apply.
+Exemptions are based on the state of `domicile’ during the 730 days immediately preceding the filing of the case.
+If you have not lived in South Carolina for at least 180 days immediately preceding the filing of the case, then a determination will need to be made as to whether the exemptions provided the laws of South Carolina, the bankruptcy code (federal) or another state will apply.

 The completion of a bankruptcy case is designed to result in the entry of an order that will permanently relieve an individual from the obligation to repay certain creditors.
 A discharge will not be entered until a debtor has completed an instructional course concerning personal financial management.
 In addition, no discharge will be granted to a debtor with a child support obligation until he/she certifies that all support that has come due and payable since the filing of the case has been paid.